-More importantly, world’s most respected investor Warren Buffett has accumulated 5.4% stake in IBM by investing more than $10 billion.
+More importantly, world’s most respected investor Warren Buffett has accumulated a 5.4 percent stake in IBM by investing more than $10 billion.
 Buffett has avoided tech stocks for decades.
-But he couldn’t resist when he came across a compelling tech stock like IBM.
+But he couldn't resist when he came across a compelling tech stock like IBM.
 Buffett believes IBM is significantly undervalued.

 Let’s look at the things that prompted Warren Buffett to break his rule of “avoid tech stocks” and take a $10 billion position in IBM Corp.

 About 20 years ago, IBM was on the brink of bankruptcy.
 But the efficient management of Lou Gerstner and Sam Palmisano rescued the company and transformed it into an IT giant.
 Since then, the company has shifted its focus from a low-margin hardware business to IT services.
 That strategic decision helped IBM increase its earnings by more than 50 percent since 2007.

 In his 2011 letter to shareholders, Warren Buffett praised IBM’s extraordinary operational achievements.
 He added that the company has equally well financial management capabilities.
 The better financial management has helped the company boost shareholder value.

 IBM creates a road maps, sets future targets, and evaluates its current progress.
 In 2007, the company created its 2010 road map, in which IBM said that it aims to reach EPS of $10–$11 by 2010.
 Despite the financial crisis, the company surpassed that goal, earning $11.52 per share in 2010.
 That impressed Warren Buffett.